 Agility underpins every aspect of business, from marketing and product development right through to how a business handles its finances and makes game-changing decisions.
 Gone are the days of on-premise monolithic systems, which are expensive to run, difficult to maintain and costly to upgrade.
 Instead, today’s organisations choose cloud-based platforms that allow for greater flexibility, agile Cloud automation, and intelligent data analytics that enable them to make rapid-fire judgments and instantly change direction.

 Why is business agility important?

 Today’s organisations are racing against one another to become as agile as possible.
-Not just because it makes day-to-day operations easier but because it has a measurable impact on bottom lines.
-McKinsey’s Agile Impact Engine highlights some of the main outcomes of successful cloud-based agile transformation.
-It includes improvements to employee engagement, better customer satisfaction and an almost 50% improvement in operational performance and resilience.
+Not just because it makes day-to-day operations easier but because it has a measurable impact on the bottom line.
+McKinsey’s 'Enterprise agility: Buzz or business impact?' highlights some of the main outcomes of successful Cloud-based agile transformation.
+It includes the importance of employee engagement, better customer satisfaction, and an improvement of operational performance / resilience.

 All of this, according to McKinsey, can lead to a 20-30% improvement in overall financial performance.
 This, however, comes with the caveat that agility is implemented successfully, holistically and with the right technology in place - and that’s where Advanced comes in.

 How does Cloud computing bring in business agility?

 The Cloud innately offers businesses more flexibility than a legacy on-premise solution.
 Instead of purchasing hardware and software that then needs to be maintained and upgraded manually, usually by a resource-heavy in-house IT department, a Cloud-based solution allows businesses to tap into an ecosystem that’s secure, always up-to-date, and able to scale with their needs.
 Instant access to real-time data allows finance teams to tap into the tools and information they need at anytime and from anywhere.